GSA-TTS/federal-website-standards/about/index.md

 ### Approve and publish

-The next steps are to approve and publish the standard.
+The next steps are to approve and publish the standard to this website.
 Standards are formally approved by TTS and OMB.
 Standards are published by TTS.

-### Revise a published standard
+### Revise a standard

-For a change to a published standard to be considered, the revision must be shown to improve the public user experience of agency websites or to improve the clarity of the standard.
+To revise a standard, the revision must be shown to improve the public user experience of agency websites or to improve the clarity of the standard.
 Revisions could be prompted by new technologies or changes in user behavior.

-### Withdraw a published standard
+### Withdraw a standard

-If we find evidence that a published standard should be withdrawn, we draft a justification.
+If we find evidence that a standard should be withdrawn, we draft a justification.
 We share the justification with OMB, the DX Council, and other stakeholders.
 The next steps are to withdraw and archive the standard.
 Withdrawals are formally approved by TTS and OMB.
 Standards are removed by the TTS Federal Website Standards program office.